john-at-charpa/quote2fortune/README.md

 ## A note on transliteration

-While it is likely that while a great number of users have moved to using a UTF-8 locale (xx_XX.UTF-8) I realise that some may still use C, ISO-8859-XX, etc. Most of the fortunes on GoodReads are in English or European languages that transliterate from UTF-8 without issue.
+While it is likely that a great number of users have moved to using a UTF-8 locale (xx_XX.UTF-8) I realise that some may still use C, ISO-8859-XX, etc. Most of the fortunes on GoodReads are in English or European languages that transliterate from UTF-8 without issue.
 However, when a quote cannot be transliterated (example: UTF-8 Arabic -> ASCII) it will simply be skipped.
-Due to the nature of transliteration one should expect the best results to be found using the UTF-8 version of the data.
+Due to the nature of transliteration one should expect the best results to be found using by the UTF-8 version of the data.